Overview

 - Excellent communication skills at it relates to logistics and peer collaboration

-- Full time seasonal: Last week of June through the end of August (Specific dates TBA)
+- Full time seasonal: Late June through Late August (Specific dates TBA)

 - This is a paid seasonal position without benefits.

-- Occasional nights and weekends may be required
+- Occasional night and weekends events are required

 To apply, please email your resume to Kristen Barry at barry@savetheharbor.org and Meghan Gonzalez at gonzalez@savetheharbor.org with “Lead Harbor Explorer” in the subject line.
 We strongly encourage applications from folks who are from Boston, people of color, women, and LGBTQ+ individuals to apply.